North-East India’s climate initiatives hold untapped potential in driving India’s broader climate action goals.

 However, due to various anthropogenic (human-induced) and natural factors, NE India is changing.
 Rainfall patterns in the region have changed dramatically during the previous century, resulting in an overall drying up.
 The region bears the brunt of climate change, and its influence has multiplied in the last decade.
 In the last 2–3 decades, the region has experienced severe floods, destructive landslides, forest fires, increased insect pest infestation, and the drying of mountain springs and watersheds, resulting in water scarcity.
 As per the 2021 National Climate Vulnerability Assessment report of the Ministry of Science and Technology’s Department of Science and Technology, out of the eight highly vulnerable states of India, three states, namely Assam, Mizoram, and Arunachal Pradesh, are from NE India.
 The region faces issues distinctly different from other regions of the country.

 Tackling the adverse impacts of climate change in the region requires a holistic approach to cater to the needs and aspirations of its population.
-In this regard, many policy-level impact works are happening across the NE region that often get due recognition.
+In this regard, many policy-level impact works are happening across the NE region that often do not get due recognition.
 For example, in the State of Tripura, the Directorate of Biotechnology in collaboration with multiple departments and Civil Society Organizations like Climate Group is implementing a project called Bio-village 2.0.

 Bio-village 2.0 uses a holistic approach to ensure the sustainable development of model villages in the state.
 It focuses on three pillars: socio-economic growth, sustainable development, and biodiversity conservation.
 It uniquely employs a bottom-up approach, allowing beneficiaries to influence project design and implementation.